Dummy

 – Freddie Fu –

-Different types of tendons can be used for anterior cruciate ligament reconstruction.
+For a ACL surgery different types of tendons can be used.
 A simple division can be made between the body's own material (autograft), donor material (allograft) and synthetic material.
-In addition, in some cases the patient's own anterior cruciate ligament can be sutured.
+In addition, in some cases the body's own anterior cruciate ligament sutured worden.
+In a first anterior cruciate ligament surgery, body-specific material (autograft) is almost always chosen.
+Exceptions are possible, of course.

 Van welke pees wordt jouw voorste kruisband gemaakt?